ustc-hlli/GenFlow3D/README.md

 The processed nuScenes dataset is in `OUTPUT_PATH_NUSCENES`.

 ### Argoverse 2
 The code to preprocess the Argoverse 2 dataset is in `./data/av2`.
-We use the official method from [av2-api](https://github.com/argoverse/av2-api) to generate the scene flow groundtruth.
+We use the official method from [av2-api](https://github.com/argoverse/av2-api) to generate the scene flow ground truth.

 Download the training parts and validation parts of the Argoverse 2 Sensor Dataset from the [official website](https://www.argoverse.org/av2.html#download-link) and unzip them.
 The directory structure should be as follows.
 ```